This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 Where you put your hive matters more than most beginners realize.
 A well-placed hive is easier to manage and more likely to make it through a Cache Valley winter.

-Varroa Mites — The Thing That Will Kill Your Hive
+Varroa Mites: The Thing That Will Kill Your Hive

 Varroa destructor is a parasitic mite that feeds on honeybees and spreads viruses.
 It is the number one killer of colonies in North America, and every hive in Cache Valley has them.
-Period.

 Most beginners lose their first hive without ever knowing why.
 The answer is almost always Varroa that went unmanaged.
-Here's what you need to know:

 Monitor Early and Often

 An alcohol wash or sugar roll gives you a mite count per 300 bees.
 Three or more mites per 100 means it's time to treat.
 Do your first mite wash in June, then again in August.
-Don't guess — count.
+Don't guess.
+Count.

 Treatment Options

-Apivar (amitraz strips) is effective and beginner-friendly — you put the strips in and pull them out weeks later.
+Apivar (amitraz strips) is effective and beginner-friendly.
+You put the strips in and pull them out weeks later.
 Formic Pro (formic acid pads) is another strong option that can be used with honey supers on.
 Both are available through our Bee Health section.

 The critical treatment window in Cache Valley is late August to September.
-Your bees are raising the winter cluster right now — the bees that need to survive until March.
+Your bees are raising the winter cluster right now, the bees that need to survive until March.
 If those bees emerge weakened by Varroa-transmitted viruses, the colony won't make it.

-A common beginner mindset is "my bees seem fine, I'll wait."
+⚠️ Don't Skip Varroa Management: a common beginner mindset is "my bees seem fine, I'll wait."
 Varroa populations grow exponentially.
 By the time you see deformed wings or a shrinking cluster, the damage is done.
 Monitor proactively, not reactively.
-This is the single most important thing you'll do as a beekeeper.
+This is the most important thing you'll do as a beekeeper.

 Local Resources